Swap Tracker

 AML/KYC in the crypto sphere

 Blockchain technology has brought a problem to the financial sector.
 Most cryptocurrency transactions are made remotely and anonymously.
 Even though transactions in the traditional system are made open: the appearance and signature of the client can always be compared with the passport data.
 The advent of cryptocurrencies has expanded the market for financial instruments and brought the necessity of regulation.
 At first, the cryptocurrency privacy policy was a distinctive feature.
 However, the necessity of transaction safety led to toughening requirements for the personalization of users.
-The KYC and AML norms are also the main obstacle to crypto protection, as they contradict one of the fundamental ideas of the blockchain – anonymity.
+The KYC and AML norms are also the main obstacles to crypto protection, as they contradict one of the fundamental ideas of the blockchain – anonymity.
 In other words, cryptocurrency transactions must be anonymous and inaccessible for tracking.
-But since regulators are preoccupied with the problem of cybercrime, now the verification requirement on cryptocurrency exchanges is becoming important.
+However since regulators are preoccupied with the problem of cybercrime, the verification requirement on cryptocurrency exchanges is becoming important.

 AML/KYC on SwapSpace